PhonePe/drove-orchestrator/docs/docs/cli/index.md

 See [Configuration](configuration.md) for auth options and multi-cluster setup.

+## AI Agent skill

+`drove-cli` ships an AI Agent skill that helps coding agents operate Drove using the correct CLI commands and workflows.

+- Skill file: `drove-cli/drove-cli/SKILL.md`
+- Covers: apps, app instances, local services, local service instances, tasks, executors, and cluster operations
+- Includes recommended sequence for local services (`create -> conftest -> activate`)

+Use this skill in your agent setup if you want the agent to run Drove operations reliably without manual command lookup.

 ## Enabling Command Completion

 You can generate shell completions file for `bash`, `zfs` and `tcsh` using the `--print-completion` option.